signzy

 Realized there are actually tons of different ways to verify EINs.
 Free methods that take time and manual work.
 Paid services that do everything automatically.
 APIs that handle bulk verification.

 The approach that works depends on your situation.
-How many EINs you’re checking, how often do you do this, and whether you need answers immediately?
+How many EINs are you checking, how often do you do this, and whether you need answers immediately?

 Figured I’d document what actually works since everyone seems to struggle with this same problem.
 Before discussing methods, here’s why EIN search became such a big deal in the first place.